Skip Top Navigation Skip to Content

 It's a beautiful journey aboard a Washington State Ferry as your car ferry sails from Anacortes through the San Juan Islands to Sidney, B.C. on Vancouver Island.
 Visitors can enjoy Butchart Gardens, with its hundreds of trees and masses of colorful flowers and shrubs.
 Take double decker buses on a sight-seeing trip from downtown Victoria.
 Sidney is just 17 miles from Victoria, a one-of-a-kind city, capital of British Columbia and a blend of English and Canadian architecture, flavor and charm.
 This 2-3 hour cruise provides beautiful scenery, picture opportunities and views of island living.

-If you are traveling by vehicle between Anacortes and Sidney, B.C. or between the San Juan Islands and Sidney, B.C., you may make a reservation with us online or by phone.
-No deposit is taken when making a reservation, but an American Express, Discover, Mastercard or Visa, is taken to confirm your reservation.
+If you are traveling by vehicle between Anacortes and Sidney, B.C. or between Friday Harbor and Sidney, B.C., you may make a reservation with us online or by phone.
+No deposit is taken when making a reservation, but credit/debit card is taken to confirm your reservation.
 The full fare will be paid when you arrive at the terminal.
-You will receive an email confirmation of your reservation after making an online or phone reservation.
+Walk-on passengers do not need a reservation.

 The EDL is available from the Washington State Department of Licensing and in many other states.
 Please check your local department of licensing for more information.